-Status regarding Budapest ConventionStatus : Party Ratified : 22/09/2017 See legal profile
+Status regarding Budapest ConventionStatus : Party Ratified / acceded : 22/09/2017 Declarations and reservations : Declarations concerning articles: 10, 24.
+See legal profile

-Costa Rica has not yet adopted a comprehensive cybercrime or national cyber security strategy.
-The Government of Costa Rica has been very active participating in the Inter-American Strategy to Combat Threats to Cyber security of the Organization of American States (OAS) through the Computer Security and Incident Response Team (CSIRT-CR) of the Ministry of Science, Technology and Telecommunications.
+Costa Rica, in a project led by the Ministry of Science, Technology and Telecommunications (MICITT) has developed a National Cyber Security Strategy, enacted during the year of 2017.
+This is a strategy dealing with cyber security rather than cybercrime, meaning that areas of cybercrime and electronic evidence are not included to the necessary extent.
+The Government of Costa Rica has also been very active participating in the Inter-American Strategy to Combat Threats to Cyber security of the Organization of American States (OAS) through the Computer Security and Incident Response Team (CSIRT-CR) of the Ministry of Science, Technology and Telecommunications.

 State of cybercrime legislation

 The legal framework to investigate and prosecute cybercrime in Costa Rica is contained in the National Criminal Code and the Law on Intervention of Telecommunications.
 Criminal conducts committed through the use of computer and electronic media are contained in a number of national laws dealing with organized crime, tax, customs, public financial matters and the protection of minors.